AnimosWorkshop/Sor-Vault/Sign of Remembrance/Races/Fey Races/Darkseers/Gnome.md

 ## Subraces
 ### Wideview Gnome

 **Seen That Before**: Whenever you fail a saving throw, you may attempt to draw knowledge about similar situations you have already encountered.
 Choose a skill relevant to the problem you're dealing with which caused you to roll a saving throw (according to the GM's discretion), and roll a skill check.
 This becomes your new result for the saving throw.
 You may use this feature once before needing to recover it over a long rest.
-In addition, you become proficient with any skill of your choice.
+In addition, you are proficient with one skill of your choice.

 ### Prism Gnome

 **Eye of an Expert:** You are expert with a skill of your choice.
-**Focusing Lens:** Your senses allow you to focus through mists, granting you mistvision.
+**Focusing Lens:** Additional visual sensors allow you to focus through obstructions ahead of you, granting you mistvision.